-Long-term liabilities decreased due to an increase in the OPEB obligation and increase in the net pension liability offset by current year payments on long-term debt.
+Long-term liabilities increased due to recognition of the OPEB obligation in accordance with GASB 75 and an increase in the net pension liability offset by current year payments on long-term debt.

 Unrestricted net position increased due to the change in net position, described below.